aryachadha/FetchUni/README.md

-# FetchUni: A RESTful University Explorer📖
+# FetchUni 🎓

-FetchUni is a dynamic, JavaScript website designed to help prospective students research, filter, and discover universities across the globe using real-time API data.
+**FetchUni** is a sleek, modern web application designed to help students and researchers explore universities worldwide.
+By leveraging the Hipo Universities API, users can search, filter, and shortlist institutions in a refined, dark-themed interface.

+---

-## ✨ Features & Functionality
+## ✨ Features

-- **Live Search**: Find specific institutions instantly.
-Built using the JS Array `.filter()` method.
-- **Country Filtering**: Narrow down the global list to a specific country using the `.filter()` method.
-- **A-Z Sorting**: Sort the visible results alphabetically via the `.sort()` method.
-- **Dark/Light Theme Toggle**: Improves accessibility and visual experience.
-- **Local Shortlisting (Local Storage)**: Interactively "Save" and manage a personal shortlist of universities, manipulating states via `.some()`, `.filter()`, and `.push()`.
+* **Global Search:** Instantly find universities by name using the real-time search bar.
+* **Country Filtering:** Use a dynamically populated dropdown to narrow down results by specific countries.
+* **Alphabetical Sorting:** Toggle between A-Z and Z-A sorting to organize the university list.
+* **Personal Shortlist:** Save your favorite universities to a persistent shortlist that stays saved even after a page refresh.
+* **Direct Links:** Quick access to official university websites via external links.
+* **Responsive Design:** A tailored experience for desktop, tablet, and mobile devices using CSS Grid and Flexbox.

+---

+## 🎨 Design Language

+The project features a premium "Midnight Gold" aesthetic:
+* **Typography:** A sophisticated mix of **Playfair Display** for headings and **DM Sans** for UI elements.
+* **Visuals:** Subtle radial gradients, glassmorphism-inspired surfaces, and smooth CSS animations.
+* **UX:** Interactive hover states and a sticky shortlist sidebar for easy reference.

+---

-## 🛠️ Technologies Used
+## 🛠️ Technical Stack

-- **HTML5**: Semantic web structure.
+* **Frontend:** HTML5, CSS3 (Custom Properties, CSS Grid, Flexbox).
+* **Scripting:** Vanilla JavaScript (ES6+) for DOM manipulation and state management.
+* **API:** Powered by the [Hipo University List API](http://universities.hipolabs.com/search).
+* **Storage:** Browser `localStorage` to persist your shortlist.

+---

+## 📂 File Structure

+* `index.html`: The main structure and UI layout.
-- **CSS3**: Custom variables, Flexbox, and CSS Grid for responsive mobile-first design.
+* `styles.css`: Custom styling, variables, and animations.
-- **JavaScript (ES6+)**: Features Fetch API async/await data retrieval and strict use of Array Higher-Order Functions for declarative state manipulation.
-- **Hipo Universities API**: Provides the dataset of universities, domains, and country codes.
+* `script.js`: API fetching, filtering logic, and shortlist management.

+---

-## 🚀 Setup Instructions
+## 🚀 Getting Started

-1. Clone this repository or download the files.
+1.  **Clone the repository** or download the source files.
-2. Put `index.html`, `styles.css`, and `script.js` in the same directory.
+2.  **Open `index.html`** in any modern web browser.
-3. Open `index.html` in your web browser.
-(An active internet connection is required to fetch the real-time API data).
+3.  **Ensure you have an internet connection** to fetch data from the API.

+---

+## 📖 How It Works

+### 1. Data Fetching
+Upon loading, the app triggers an `async` fetch request to the Hipo Labs API.
+While the data loads, a CSS-animated loading indicator is displayed.

+### 2. Filtering & Sorting
+The app filters the university list based on user input from the search bar and the country selection dropdown.
+Users can also reorder the results alphabetically.

+### 3. Persistence
+The shortlist is synchronized with the browser's `localStorage`.
+When a user adds or removes a university, the state is updated and saved so that favorites remain intact across sessions.

+---

+*“Fetch the Future of Education.”*